 Digital is now a top priority for Sanofi.
 We have defined a focused, competitive digital strategy.

 Our 7 priority digital initiatives use digital to create value in two ways: they help us to run our business better, faster, and cheaper, or they pursue new business models.
 But in a digital world, it is not enough to change what you do: you have to work differently.
 So we are partnering with and investing in digital startups.
 We are working in a more agile way.

 We have attracted new digital talent from companies outside our sector, including Google, Amazon, GE, P&G, and L’Oréal.
-And we are building digital capabilities: we have trained close to 4,000 colleagues through our in-house digital clinical and digital medical bootcamps, and multi-channel engagement workshops.
+And we are building digital capabilities: we have trained more than 4,000 colleagues through our in-house digital clinical and digital medical bootcamps, and multi-channel engagement workshops.

 Our main focus now is implementation.
 This is how we will win in digital: by getting things done, fast, and by learning constantly from the experience.

 Sanofi rigorously studies the effectiveness and safety of our drugs through clinical trials.
 Digital technologies offer the promise of speeding up our trials and getting our drugs to market faster.